-THAT you have a good understanding of the demands of our times.
-You realize that we live in a context where there seem to be more obligations and things we are expected to take care of, than hours in a day.
+THAT you seem to have a good understanding of the demands of our times.
+Meaning, you realize that we live in a context where there seem to be more obligations and things we are expected to take care of, than hours in a day.

-Knowing how to set priorities is key, and what is urgent needs attention before what sounds important, to include thinking about what is our purpose in life.
-At the same time, you actually state that you may have found it, through actions that serve others.
+Knowing how to set priorities is key, and what is urgent needs attention before what sounds important, like thinking about what is our purpose in life.